-- (a) All aircraft - (i) Wings The marks on the wings shall be of equal height and at least 50 cm in height. - (ii) Fuselage (or equivalent structure) or vertical tail surface The marks on the fuselage (or equivalent structure) shall not interfere with the visible outlines of the fuselage (or equivalent structure).
+(a) All aircraft

+- (i) Wings The marks on the wings shall be of equal height and at least 50 cm in height. - (ii) Fuselage (or equivalent structure) or vertical tail surface The marks on the fuselage (or equivalent structure) shall not interfere with the visible outlines of the fuselage (or equivalent structure).
 The marks on the vertical tail surfaces shall be such as to leave a margin of at least 5 cm along each side of the vertical tail surface.
 The letters and numerals constituting each group of marks shall be of equal height.
-The height of the marks shall be at least 30 cm: Provided that where owing to the structure of the aircraft a height of 30 cm is not reasonably practicable the height shall be the greatest height reasonably practicable in the circumstances, but not less than 15 cm. - (iii) Special cases If an aircraft does not possess parts corresponding to those mentioned in sub-paragraphs (i) and (ii) above, the measurements of the marks shall be such that the aircraft can be identified readily. - (3) Form, width and spacing of marks. - (i) The letters shall be capital letters in roman characters without ornamentation.
+The height of the marks shall be at least 30 cm: Provided that where owing to the structure of the aircraft a height of 30 cm is not reasonably practicable the height shall be the greatest height reasonably practicable in the circumstances, but not less than 15 cm. - (iii) Special cases If an aircraft does not possess parts corresponding to those mentioned in sub-paragraphs (i) and (ii) above, or if the parts are too small to accommodate the marks described therein, the measurements of the marks shall be determined by the Civil Aviation Authority, taking account of the need of the aircraft to be identified readily. - (3) Form, width and spacing of marks. - (i) The letters shall be capital letters in roman characters without ornamentation.
 Numbers shall be Arabic numbers without ornamentation. - (ii) The width of each character (except the letter I and the number 1) and the length of hyphens shall be two-thirds of the height of a character. - (iii) The characters and hyphens shall be formed by solid lines and shall be of a colour contrasting clearly with the background.
 The thickness of the lines shall be one-sixth of the height of a character. - (iv) Each character shall be separated from that which it immediately precedes or follows by a space equal to half the width of a character.
 A hyphen shall be regarded as a character for this purpose. - 3.
 The origin and registration marks shall be displayed to the best advantage, taking into consideration the constructional features of the aircraft and shall always be kept clean and visible. - 4.
 In addition to paragraphs 1 to 3, the origin and registration marks shall also be inscribed, together with the name and address of the registered owner of the aircraft, on a fire-proof metal plate affixed in a prominent position to the aircraft near the main entrance.